nasa/earthdata-download/README.md

 ## Icons

 In order to keep the page as lean as possible, SVG icons have been imported from Font Awesome.
-The icon SVG XML was pulled directly from the [Font Awesome](https://fontawesome.com/icons/l) website and placed in the `/public/images/icon/` directory.
+The icon SVG XML was pulled directly from the [Font Awesome](https://fontawesome.com/icons/l) website, with the addition of `class` and `fill` attributes.

 ## Deployment